Bamboozlerrl/Rule-Edits/README.md

        - (7) Captains who were playing in, and are dropped from, Minor league are ineligible for Novice league unless their team possesses a potential TCA bid large enough to guarantee their acquisition at the time of the primary free agency period.
       - (ii) Additional free agency periods:
         - (1) Only true rookies will be eligible for additional free agency periods.
-        - (2) Signups may be denied for players assessed above a Novice league level by the CRC.
+        - (2) Signups may be denied for players assessed above a Novice league level by the CRC, with the assistance of the TEC.
         - (3) Players acquired in additional free agency periods will be eligible to begin playing in any upcoming Novice league games regardless of turnaround.
   - (4) Extra-league drops:
     - (a) Gross Inactivity (GI):